 Give each guest an index card that has his or her name spelled in traditional Hawaiian.
 You can find a fun translation page here.

 The kids can make name tags or bracelets with their traditional Hawaiian names.
-Put together a liploc bag with the correct letter beads for each childs name and place a basket of assorted beads in the centre of the table.
+Put together a Ziploc bag with the correct letter beads for each child’s name and place a basket of assorted beads in the center of the table.

-Make leis – there are three traditional methods: wili (wind, twist, crank, coil), Hilo (twist, double helix, intertwine), hili (braiding or plaiting using one type of material) and haku (three-ply braiding using different types of material) methods.
+Make leis – there are three traditional methods: will (the wind, twist, crank, coil), Hilo (twist, double helix, intertwine), hili (braiding or plaiting using one type of material) and haku (three-ply braiding using different types of material) methods.

 Have a face painting table.
-Tropical palm trees or fruits are fun and big colourful flowers are relatively easy to paint.
+Tropical palm trees or fruits are fun, and big colorful flowers are relatively easy to paint.